vippsas/vipps-login-api/vipps-login-api-faq.md

 With regard to the processing of personal data and GDPR, the following applies to Vipps Login:

-1. Vipps Login gives a merchant the opportunity to ask a Vipps end user to share a selection of data from their profile in Vipps.
+1. Vipps Login gives a merchant the opportunity to ask a Vipps or MobilePay end user to share a selection of data from their profile in Vipps.
 This can include name, phone number, email, addresses, and date of birth.
 The merchant controls which of this data is requested.
 The user must consent to the sharing of data.
-   The consent is the legal basis for the Vipps AS (hereafter called Vipps) transfer of this information to the merchant.
+   The consent is the legal basis for the Vipps MobilePay AS (hereafter called Vipps) transfer of this information to the merchant.
 2. Vipps is responsible for our processing of information related to Vipps end users and the personal information generated using the Vipps services.